Save the planet by eating more plants, using green transport

-Global carbon emissions reached an all-time high in 2018, a disturbing milestone that indicates the need to take strong action to prevent the worse effects of climate change.
-As the largest emitter of greenhouse gases, China plays an outsized role in the cause of climate change.
-But more importantly, the people and government of China can play a leadership role in the solution.
-That’s why WildAid works closely with stakeholders across China to encourage sustainable, low-carbon lifestyles and limit the impact of individual emissions on climate change.
+Global carbon emissions reached an all-time high in 2018, a disturbing milestone that indicates the need to take strong action to prevent the worsening effects of climate change.
+Across the globe, state and non-state actors alike have come together to empower individuals to mitigate climate change by educating consumers on how daily choices, whether on energy use, food choice, or transportation, have an impact on the environment and on climate change.
+WildAid has taken its demand reduction approach to climate mitigation and works with local stakeholder partners to encourage sustainable, low-carbon lifestyles that help limit the impact of individual emissions on climate change.

 Making an impact

 Across the globe, these milestones are motivating climate change mitigation strategies that address how individual choices, be it on energy use, food choice, or transportation, can have a big impact on carbon emissions and climate change.
 WildAid has joined the climate fight by harnessing our proven communications strategies, strong media networks, and government partnerships to empower individuals to live more sustainable, low-carbon lifestyles.
 WildAid’s various Green Lifestyle campaigns encourage individuals to make smart low-carbon choices in areas such as transport, diet, waste management, and energy use.
 Our climate campaigns have had well over two billion impressions, and our PSAs have won multiple national awards from local governments.
 Through our mass media reach, local stakeholder partnerships, and community engagement, WildAid is making an impact by mainstreaming sustainable lifestyles and thus helping to combat the climate crisis.